School Committee - October 11, 2023

 It's not a change in process of policy.

-No, I think unless anybody has any questions that we can answer, we can go from there.
+Thanks, Bob.
+No, I think unless anybody has any questions that we can answer, um, and go from there.

 Adam, I guess you're first.